Agriculture

 Introduction

-Indian agriculture is facing various environmental concerns, and the primary is declining soil fertility.
-The need is to promote the use of sustainable agricultural practices such as organic farming and biofertilizers.
+Indian agriculture faces various environmental concerns, the primary one being declining soil fertility.
+The need is to promote sustainable agricultural practices, such as organic farming and biofertilizers.

-In Indian context, the commercial production of biofertilizers like Rhizobium started in 1956.
-Today, it has emerged as a promising agricultural technology to balance the shortcoming of chemical fertilisers.
-It is an essential component of Sustainable Agriculture in India.
+In the Indian context, the commercial production of biofertilizers, such as Rhizobium, began in 1956.
+Today, it has emerged as a promising agricultural technology to balance the shortcomings of chemical fertilisers.

 Biofertilizers are preparations containing living cells of beneficial soil microorganisms that help improve soil fertility and increase crop yield.
 They are also known as microbial inoculants.
-Some of the example of biofertilizers are Rhizobium, Azotobacter, and Blue Green Algae.
+Some biofertilizer names are Rhizobium, Azotobacter, and Blue-Green Algae.

-Now, the question arises how do biofertilizers enrich the fertility of the soil.
-Biofertilizers, when applied through seed or soil, interact with the rhizosphere to increase the uptake of nutrients by plants, thus increasing the soil fertility.
+Now, the question arises: how do biofertilizers enrich soil fertility?
+Biofertilizers, when applied through seed or soil, interact with the rhizosphere to enhance nutrient uptake by plants, thereby increasing soil fertility.

 Types of Biofertilizers

-The different types of biofertilizers can be classified on the basis of functions microorganisms perform.
+The different types of biofertilizers can be classified based on the functions microorganisms perform.
 Thus, we have given below the classification of biofertilizers.

 Nitrogen Fixing Biofertilizers (NFB)

-Nitrogen fixing biofertilizers are bacteria that help fix nitrogen in the soil.
+Nitrogen-fixing biofertilizers are bacteria that help fix nitrogen in the soil.
 They fix nitrogen by associating themselves with the root nodules of the leguminous plants.
-See the table below to know the examples of it.
+See the table below to know the example of a biofertilizer of Nitrogen:

 Classification of Nitrogen Fixers